 2005 Kristen Geiger Curry and her husband Cory welcomed their second son Weston Joseph born on October 12, 2021.
-Elaina Stoeckle Jacobs and her husband welcomed their son Luke Allen on

 2007 Molly Schmidt Fritz and her husband Tom welcomed their daughter Evelyn Grace on September 13, 2021.
 Big brother was part of the welcoming crew too!